 In scenario 2, your users follow the same path after they clicked on your tracking link and landed on one of the landing pages.
 In this scenario, you only need to choose one conversion for each destination URL.

-WARNING: In scenario 2, our system uses the extended parameter ep14 to evaluate the efficiency of page variants, therefore, this parameter cannot be used.
+WARNING: In scenario 2, our system uses the extended parameter ep14 to evaluate the efficiency of page variants, therefore, this parameter cannot be used with the conversions linked to the tracking link.